 The liver is responsible for breaking down and eliminating excess hormones from the body.
 If the liver is not functioning properly, older hormones can recirculate into the bloodstream in an even more toxic form than when they originally entered the liver.
 These toxic forms of estrogen can dramatically increase the risk of endometriosis and other issues.

 Berberine is a plant alkaloid derived from a variety of herbs, including Oregon grape root and Goldenseal.
 It modulates the immune system and has numerous anti-inflammatory effects.
 Berberine repairs intestinal permeability, stabilizes blood sugar, and neutralizes the bacterial toxin LPS (8).
 LPS is often high in women with endometriosis.

 Berberine has been shown to inhibit the growth of endometrial tissue (9).
 It is also a great liver detoxifying herb, making it helpful for reducing excess estrogens found with endometriosis.
-A fantastic supplement with berberine is GI Clear which is an anti-microbial that helps your body fend off bad bacteria, yeast, parasites and supports a healthy immune response.

 Essential Oils For Endometriosis

 Essential oils are a safe, effective way to improve endometriosis.
 Clary sage, geranium, cypress, frankincense, sandalwood, and helichrysum essential oils can be helpful for endometriosis.
 Clary sage helps to balance hormones and reduce symptoms of endometriosis.
 You can apply 2-4 drops topically over the abdomen and apply a warm compress to the area or add to your bath.